vasilisanagno/Skies-to-Sands-Lone-Survivor-Game-Unity-3D/README.md

 ## Game Overview

-In **Skies to Sands: Lone Survivor**, players must balance survival and combat as they explore a hostile island filled with enemies, environmental hazards, and limited resources.
-The goal is to locate a radio in the enemy military base to call for help while avoiding wolves and enemy soldiers.
+In this game, players must balance survival and combat as they explore a hostile island filled with enemies, environmental hazards, and limited resources.
+The ultimate objective is to infiltrate an enemy hidden military base, find a radio, and signal for help, all while staying alive amidst wolves and hostile forces.

 ## Game Features